lancewilhelm/delb/docs/calibre-database-schema.md

 - A custom FTS5 tokenizer used by the FTS databases.
 - Extension module registration and build metadata are defined in Calibre upstream.

-For OpenTome import planning, this matters because:
+For Delb import planning, this matters because:
 - Import may need to replicate **derived fields** (e.g. `sortconcat`-like behavior) in application logic rather than relying on SQLite extensions.
 - Full-text search ingestion may require re-indexing rather than attempting to import FTS tables directly.

 ---

-## Suggested next steps for OpenTome (import-oriented)
+## Suggested next steps for Delb (import-oriented)

 When you’re ready to implement import:
-1. Decide whether OpenTome will import:
+1. Decide whether Delb will import:
    - only `metadata.db` core tables, or
    - also notes and last-read positions, or
    - also reconstruct FTS indexes.